 A presentation on the varied industrial world of Nottingham’s Manufacturing Companies.

-Feburary 24th 2021 Edward Hammond “In service of the Emperor”
+February 24th 7.30pm Edward Hammond “In service of the Emperor”

-The life and the experiences of the Napoleonic Soldier.
+The life and the experiences of a Napoleonic Soldier.

 We consider whether the period 1780-1850 was the “Golden Age of Caricature” considering the outputs by Artiest including Gillray, Cruikshank and Doyle.

-A presentation on the recent Archaeological works at Nottingham Castle during the closure and refurbishment 2016-2020.
+A brief Annual General Meeting followed by presentation on the recent Archaeological works at Nottingham Castle during the closure and refurbishment 2016-2020.

 A range of local guided walks will be arranged for Summer 2021.
 If you would like to organise and lead a local walk, please contact us via the Feedback page.
 Thank you.